Polprzewodnikowy/N64FlashcartMenu/src/flashcart/ed64/README.md

 Notes:

 * `libcart` seems to use a different base register address `0x08040000`, but official implementation uses `0xA8040000`
-* The ability to load/save `FLASHRAM` may not yet supported.
+* The ability to load/save `FLASHRAM` may not yet be supported.